Skip to main content

 • Platform vesting double-allocation.
 If platform_vesting_scale > 0, the platform must call CreatePlatformVestingAccount once after the launch’s fundraising ends; if it forgets, that share remains unallocated and dormant forever (the launch’s total_locked_amount budget is consumed but the platform never claims).

 • platform_cp_creator ambiguity.
 When set to Pubkey::default(), the launch creator is recorded as the post-graduation CPMM pool’s pool_creator; when set to a real key, that key is recorded instead.
-This affects who can call CPMM::CollectCreatorFee later.
+This determines the beneficiary of post-graduation CPMM creator fees and who can sign the original CPMM::CollectCreatorFee path.
+The permissionless collection path still pays this recorded key’s canonical ATAs.
 Decide at platform-config creation time which model you want.

 Pointers